recast-hep/recast-atlas/README.md

 #### Local backend

-Running the example from the [ATLAS Exotics Rome Workshop 2018][ATLAS Exotics Workshop 2018] using the `local` backend:
+Run the example from the [ATLAS Exotics Rome Workshop 2018][ATLAS Exotics Workshop 2018] using the `local` backend:

 ```
 python -m pip install --upgrade 'recast-atlas[local]'